p1u3o/org.firestormviewer.FirestormViewer/README.md

 * gconf (setting secondlife:// handler)
 * ~~Nvidia probably does not work.~~ It works! nVidia driver from Flathub must be installed (maybe preferable to use hosts instead?)
 * Can't upload/download files outside of XDG directories (Documents etc).
+* launch_url.sh needs to be replaced with xdg-open

 ### Build & Install